 Comfort food.
-Breaded Pork chops fried on the stove top creates a delicious crunchy coating served with my MeMe’s ultra creamy mashed potatoes and all of it happily covered in a good coating of milk gravy.
+Crispy Breaded Pork chops fried on the stove top creates a delicious crunchy coating.
+I love to serve this with my Mashed Potatoes and all of it happily covered in a good coating of milk gravy.

 What Can I Make with These Breaded Pork Chops?

 Sweet and sour green beans.
+A little bit sweet and a little bit tangy, sweet and sour green beans with crispy bacon and onion are one of my favorite Southern side dishes.
 I could eat a vat of those every day and still want more.

-To make the pork chops, you will need these ingredients:
+To make the Crispy Breaded Pork Chops, you will need these ingredients:

 - Pork Chops